 Dismissal from Class

-Students dismissed from classes for insubordination or other disciplinary reasons may not return without the approval of the college and the vice president for student affairs.
+Students dismissed from classes for insubordination or other disciplinary reasons may not return without the approval of the college and the senior vice chancellor for student affairs.

 All students must have in their possession at all times the officially approved and properly validated photo identification card.
 It will be necessary to show this card as a means of identification when using the library and campus recreational facilities, at athletic contests, at student elections, at University Health and Counseling Services, at Student Accounts, at the Office of the Registrar, to campus police, and elsewhere around the university.
 All members of the community should be prepared and willing to identify themselves and their guests upon request by authorized personnel.
 An official photo identification card will be issued to new students during their initial orientation and registration periods.
-Replacements for lost cards can be obtained at the Office of the Registrar, 271 Huntington Avenue.
+Replacements for lost cards can be obtained at the Husky Card Office, 4 Speare Place.

 Media and Public Appearances